CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent specificity and distinctiveness, clearly naming the tool (Sysinternals Autoruns), the domain (malware persistence), and the specific areas of analysis (registry keys, scheduled tasks, services, drivers, startup locations).
-Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill over others.
+This is a strong, specific description that clearly identifies the tool (Sysinternals Autoruns), the domain (malware persistence analysis), and the specific areas covered (registry keys, scheduled tasks, services, drivers, startup locations).
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
+The rich set of domain-specific trigger terms makes it highly discoverable for relevant queries.

 Suggestions